sonvister/binance-official-api-docs/errors.md

 Error message | Description
 ------------ | ------------
 "Filter failure: PRICE_FILTER" | `price` is too high, too low, and/or not following the tick size rule for the symbol.
+"Filter failure: PERCENT_PRICE" | `price` is X% too high or X% too low from the average weighted price over the last Y minutes.
 "Filter failure: LOT_SIZE" | `quantity` is too high, too low, and/or not following the step size rule for the symbol.
 "Filter failure: MIN_NOTIONAL" | `price` * `quantity` is too low to be a valid order for the symbol.
+"Filter failure: ICEBERG_PARTS" | `ICEBERG` order would break into too many parts; icebergQty is too small.
+"Filter failure: MARKET_LOT_SIZE" | `MARKET` order's `quantity` is too high, too low, and/or not following the step size rule for the symbol.
 "Filter failure: MAX_NUM_ORDERS" | Account has too many open orders on the symbol.
 "Filter failure: MAX_ALGO_ORDERS" | Account has too many open stop loss and/or take profit orders on the symbol.
+"Filter failure: MAX_NUM_ICEBERG_ORDERS" | Account has too many open iceberg orders on the symbol.
 "Filter failure: EXCHANGE_MAX_NUM_ORDERS" | Account has too many open orders on the exchange.
 "Filter failure: EXCHANGE_MAX_ALGO_ORDERS" | Account has too many open stop loss and/or take profit orders on the exchange.